carloscastillom/evaluate-news-nlp/README.md

 - Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 - NodeJS: https://nodejs.org/en/download/

-to clone please in the command line
-`git clone https://github.com/carloscastillom/evaluate-news-nlp.git`
+to clone this repository please in insert this into the command line `git clone https://github.com/carloscastillom/evaluate-news-nlp.git`

 Remember that once you clone, you will still need to install everything: